 14100 Governor Oden Bowie Drive, Upper Marlboro, MD 20772

 Schoolhouse Pond is a gem of a birding spot; in fact, it boasts the highest eBird species list in Prince George’s County.
 The pond is located in the town of Upper Marlboro, directly across the street from the Prince George’s County Administration Building, and is managed as a conservation area by the county’s Department of Parks and Recreation.
 Interestingly, no one really knows how and when the pond originated.
 It is not shown on older maps of the town.
-Some say it was built as a mill pond, but it’s just speculation.
+Some say it was built as a mill pond, but that’s just speculation.
 The pond occupies about 12 acres of a 30-acre parkland and is stocked with fish.
-Amenities at the park include a fishing pier, photo blind, 3/4-mile boardwalk, picnic area, and nature trail through the adjoining woods.
+Amenities include a fishing pier, photo blind, 3/4-mile boardwalk, picnic area, and nature trail through the adjoining woods.
 There are no restrooms.

 Wilson’s Snipe and American Coot are regular in season.
 Virginia Rails may be heard in spring and Sora in the fall.
 Shorebirds use the pond’s mudflats during migration.
-The trail offers good passerine birding during spring and fall migration, and even in winter there may be surprises.
+The trail behind the pond offers good passerine birding during spring and fall migration, and even in winter there may be surprises.

-From the junction of US Route 301 near Upper Marlboro, turn onto westbound MD Route 725/Marlboro Pike toward the heart of historic Upper Marlboro.
-Go 0.8 miles on Route 725, staying straight at the light at the intersection of MD Route 202, and then turning right at the next light onto Governor Oden Bowie Drive.
+From US Route 301 near Upper Marlboro: Turn onto westbound MD Route 725/Marlboro Pike toward the heart of historic Upper Marlboro.
+Go 0.8 miles on Route 725, staying straight at the light at the intersection of MD Route 202, and then turning right at the next light to go west on Governor Oden Bowie Drive.
 You will pass a historic home (Darnall’s Chance) on the right.
 Schoolhouse Pond is immediately after Darnall’s Chance, and is also on the right.
 Look for parking at a meter on the street.
 Parking is usually plentiful in the early mornings or evenings, and on weekends, but the spaces may be full during weekday working hours.
-Don’t forget to feed the parking meter if visiting during weekday working hours.
+Don’t forget to feed the parking meter if visiting any day but Sunday, when parking is free.

 Bottomland Deciduous Urban or Small Town Landscape Forested SwampFreshwater Marsh or FloodplainFreshwater Pond, Lake, or ReservoirMud Flats (Tidal or Non-Tidal)Rivers & Streams

-BeginnersBicycle Trails (Bikes may be prohibited on some trails)BoardwalkFishingFree - No Entry FeeHiking/Walking TrailsLake, Pond, Bay, River, OceanObservation Platform or TowerParkingPets AllowedPicnic AreaWheelchair Accessible FeaturesYoung People / Families
+BeginnersBicycle Trails (Bikes may be prohibited on some trails)BoardwalkFishingFree - No Entry FeeHiking/Walking TrailsObservation Platform or TowerParkingPets AllowedPicnic AreaWater ViewWheelchair Accessible FeaturesYoung People / Families